Sheriff-Unit-3/Bloxd.io-API-code/API.md

  * Removes crafting recipes
  *
  * @param {PlayerId} playerId
- * @param {PNull<string>} itemName - Removes all the crafting recipes for the given player if null, otherwise removes the crafting reipes for the given item.
+ * @param {string} itemName - Removes all the crafting recipes for the given player if null, otherwise removes the crafting reipes for the given item.
  * @returns {void}
  */
 removeItemCraftingRecipes(playerId, itemName)